paullepoulpe/master-thesis/src/03_Background.md

 ## Parallel Patterns

 ### Theory
 Delite operations are defined using collection of reusable parallel patterns.
 They are high level functional procedures that define how `DeliteCollection`s are used and transformed. `DeliteCollection`s are implemented by DSL authors and define the representation of the data.
-Each operation has very specific semantics and constraints the access pattern on the collection.
-This allows code generators and analysis to have a precise understanding of the semantics of the program and generate efficient code.
+Each operation has very specific semantics and constrains the access pattern on the collection.
+This allows code generators and analysers to have a precise understanding of the semantics of the program and generate efficient code.

 There are four core operations defined in Delite [@eatperf]: